Dinomite-Studios/unity-azure-pipelines-tasks-docs/docs/01-getting-started/01-installation.md

 ---
-id: about
+id: installation
-title: About Unity Tools for Azure DevOps
+title: Installation
-sidebar_label: About
+sidebar_label: Installation
-keywords:
-   - Unity
-   - Azure
-   - DevOps
-   - Pipelines
-   - GitHub
-slug: /
 ---

+# Install the extension to your DevOps organization

 :::note